 Schools must prepare their accounts in accordance with the accounting policies of the LA.
-These are set out in the Accounting Policies.
+These are set out in the Statement of Accounts.
 Schools will also need to follow guidance issued by the LA from time to time on accounting procedures, most particularly at the end of a financial year.